ctuning/ck-tensorflow/program/object-detection-tf-py/README.md

 #### `CK_BATCH_COUNT`

-A number of images t be processed.
+The number of images to be processed.

 Default: `1`

 #### `CK_SAVE_IMAGES`

-Save processed images with detected boxes painted above.
+Save processed images with detected boxes overlaid on top.

 Default: `NO`

 #### `CK_METRIC_TYPE`

-A way to calculate metrics.
+The way to calculate metrics.

 Available values: